Parbelaez/positive_frontend_pp5_v2024/README.md

 For this one, we have used the approach used in the Moments tutorial.

+## Preventive coding

+Probably it is the thing that takes more time in the whole process, but as we all know, it is crucial for a well designed and robust application.

+The implemented features are:

+**Form error detection:** each form waits for the BE to send a response.
+If an error code is sent, or form errors are detected, the are dispolayed below the corresponding field.

+**Deletion confirmation:** when a user wants to delete a post, a modal is displayed asking for confirmation.
+If the user clicks the "Delete" button, the post is deleted.
+If the user clicks the "Cancel" button, the modal is closed.

+**Login after account creation:** after the user creates an account, he/she is sent to the loging page, so the entered data can be used to log in.
+This is perhaps an old practice, as modern applicatins log the user in automatically after the account is created.
+But, as we are using JWT, we need to log in the user manually so we can retrieve the token and cookies.

 ## Version 2 desired features

 1. The likes and dislikes of the posts will be computed in the backend.
 It needs brainstorming, as 5 categories will be needed: post likes, post dislikes, post tops, place likes, and place dislikes, which can be confusing to the users.